Adding a blog to your business website is a brilliant way to connect with your consumers and also adds strength to your brand.

 Many businesses haven’t latched on to the idea that a blog is a beneficial tool to use.
 Most believe a blog can be time-consuming; that thinking up ideas for posts and honing the quality isn’t worth the effort.
 We, at Verve Search, believe that’s utter rubbish.

 A business blog for your website is not a waste of your time or website space.
 In fact, it’s one of the most cost-effective ways to promote your business which will inevitably lead to more sales, establish yourself as a leading authority in the industry, and give you a chance to broaden your market reach.
 Plus, it’s bloody easy to blog.
 Everyone’s doing it these days.
 I bet even your own mother is a blogger.
 Believe me, that’s no insult.

-Overlooking the power of a blog title is a big no-no. It impacts on how a blog post is found in the search engine.
-The first thing a potential reader looks at is the title.
-You need a long tail keyword headline that draws readers in and indicates what the post is about.
-Long tail key words consist of longer phrases that internet users enter in search engines in order to find out more specific information.
-Good ways to attract readers’ attention are to use action verbs and questions.
+Overlooking the power of an SEO keyword is a big no-no. It impacts how a blog post is found in the search engine.
+The first thing a potential reader looks at is the title so you need a title that draws readers in and indicates what the post is about, whilst also including your keyword to be picked up by search engines.

 For example, notice how actionable the title of this blog post is indicating that you, the reader, will learn how to write a successful business blog.
 If I opted for a questioning title I could have gone for ‘Should You Add A Blog To Your Business Website?’
 (The answer is ‘yes’ by the way).